Rick Owens: Rick Owens "Dunk" Sneaker

 Owens' most notable attempt at producing an in-house sneaker was first unveiled during his "Moog FW05" collection.
 It featured an exaggerated tongue, a padded collar, a crepe sole with a rubber sidewall stitched and reinforced with staples at the heel, and a medial zipper for ease of access.
 He stated his intention for this athletic-inspired high-top sneaker was to create "monster trucks" for your feet.
 The most notable design aspect was an appliqué that resembled a Nike Swoosh and the Puma stripe logo.
 His following collection, "Dustulator FW06", received critical acclaim and featured the fully-realized version of his new sneaker.
 A later version of the sneaker was inspired by the Adidas logo for his "Crust FW09" collection.
 Colloquially known as the "Dunk" due to its resemblance to Nike's sneaker of the same name, Owens stated in an interview that he received a cease and desist letter from Nike regarding his footwear design.
 Despite the alleged letter sent from Nike, the sneaker was available in its original form for retail sale as late as 2010.
 The Rick Owens "Dunk" sneaker was then replaced by the Geobasket sneaker which features no potentially infringing design elements, and instead features geometric panels.

+Use of animal fur

+In December 2025, Owens and Owenscorp faced protests by the Coalition to Abolish the Fur Trade for continuing to promote items containing real animal fur despite animal cruelty concerns.
+On December 15, 2025, after five days of protests, Owenscorp removed fur products from its website and stated that it would no longer engage in fur production going forward.